-4.2.4 Refunds
+4.1.9 Refunds

 If you apply for Notes under the Offer and are not allotted any Notes or you are allotted fewer Notes than the number that you applied and paid for as a result of a scale back, all or some of your Application Payment (as applicable) will be refunded to you (without interest) as soon as practicable after the Issue Date.
-For further information on potential scale back - see Section 4.4.3.
+For further information on potential scale back - see Section 4.3.3.

-In the event that the Offer does not proceed for any reason, all applicants will have their Application Payments refunded (without interest) as soon as practicable.
+In the event that the Offer does not proceed for any reason, all Applicants will have their Application Payments refunded (without interest) as soon as practicable.

-4.3 PROVISION OF PERSONAL INFORMATION
+4.2 PROVISION OF PERSONAL INFORMATION

 The information about you included as part of your Application is used for the purposes of processing your Application and, if your Application is successful, to administer your Notes.
-For information about the acknowledgements and privacy statement in relation to personal information that you provide to ANZ by completing an Application - see Section 8.10.
+For information about the acknowledgements and privacy statement in relation to personal information that you provide to ANZ by completing an Application - see Section 8.9.

-4.4 BOOKBUILD AND ALLOCATION POLICY
+4.3 BOOKBUILD AND ALLOCATION POLICY

-4.4.1 Bookbuild
+4.3.1 Bookbuild

-The Bookbuild will be conducted by the Joint Lead Managers in consultation with ANZ.
-In the Bookbuild, participants will be invited to lodge bids for a number of Notes.
-The Bookbuild will be conducted before the Opening Date to determine the Margin and firm Allocations of Notes to Bookbuild participants.
-The Bookbuild will be conducted in the manner contemplated in this Prospectus and otherwise on the terms and conditions agreed to by ANZ and the Joint Lead Managers in the Offer Management Agreement.
+The Bookbuild was conducted before the Opening Date of the Broker Firm Offer.
+It was used to determine the Margin and firm Allocations of Notes to Bookbuild participants.

+The Bookbuild was conducted by the Joint Lead Managers in consultation with ANZ in the manner contemplated in this Prospectus and otherwise on the terms and conditions agreed to by ANZ and the Joint Lead Managers in the Offer Management Agreement.

-4.4.2 Settlement
+4.3.2 Settlement

-The Joint Lead Managers have agreed with ANZ to bid into the Bookbuild on a broker firm basis.
+The Joint Lead Managers bid into the Bookbuild and received Allocations of Notes on a broker firm basis.
 This means that each Joint Lead Manager (other than ANZ Securities) is responsible for ensuring that payment is made for all Notes allocated to them or at their direction.